SandraMorkuniene/Sandra_Portfolio/README.md

 &nbsp;

-**Project 1: Lead to Order Revenue manager dashboard for logistics company**
+**Project 1: Lead-to-Order Revenue manager dashboard for logistics company**

 The aim of this work was to create analytical tool to monitor revenue leakage in logistics company for Lead-to-Order revenue manager.
 Created dashboard not only enables manager to see excecutive overview but also to do drills and export alerts to be able to take certain disciplinary actions.
 Revenue manager dashboard could be found [here](https://revenuedashboard-qewekprxnqpxdwai75r542.streamlit.app/) .